Fish and Wildlife Service, Interior.

 Cumulative Effects of Factors A Through E

-The threats that affect the Pearl darter are important on a threat-by-threat basis but are even more significant in combination.
-Due to the loss of the species from the Pearl River system, the Pearl darter is now confined to a single drainage system.
-The species is continuing to experience water quality degradation from point and nonpoint source pollution in association with land-altering activities, discharges from municipalities, and geomorphological changes from past gravel mining.
-The laws and regulations directed at preventing water quality degradation have been ineffective at providing for the conservation of the Pearl darter.
-Furthermore, these threats and their effect on this species are exacerbated due to the Pearl darter's small population numbers and low genetic diversity, which reduce its genetic fitness and resilience to possible catastrophic events.
-Though projecting possible synergistic effects of climate change on the Pearl darter is somewhat speculative, climate change and its effects of increased water temperatures and more frequent droughts will have a greater negative impact on species with limited ranges and small population sizes, such as the Pearl darter.
-While these threats or stressors may act in isolation, it is more probable that many stressors are acting simultaneously (or in combination) on the Pearl darter.
+The threats that affect the pearl darter are important on a threat-by-threat basis but are even more significant in combination.
+Due to the loss of the species from the Pearl River system, the pearl darter is now confined to a single drainage system.
+The species continues to be subjected to water quality degradation from point and nonpoint source pollution in association with land-altering activities, discharges from municipalities, and geomorphological changes from past gravel mining.
+The laws and regulations directed at preventing water quality degradation have been ineffective at providing for the conservation of the pearl darter.
+Furthermore, these threats and their effect on this species are exacerbated due to the pearl darter's small population numbers, localized distribution, and low genetic diversity, which reduce its genetic fitness and resilience to possible catastrophic events.
+Though projecting possible synergistic effects of climate change on the pearl darter is somewhat speculative, climate change, and its effects of increased water temperatures leading to stronger storms and more frequent droughts, will have a greater negative impact on species with limited ranges and small population sizes, such as the pearl darter.
+While these threats or stressors may act in isolation, it is more probable that many stressors are acting simultaneously (or in combination) on the pearl darter, having a greater cumulative negative effect than any individual stressor or threat.

-Anthropogenic activities such as land development, agriculture, silviculture, oil and gas development, inadequate sewage treatment, stormwater runoff, past gravel mining and resultant geomorphological changes, and construction of dams or sills, have all contributed to the degradation of stream habitats and particularly water quality within this species' range (Factor A).
-These land use activities have led to chemical and physical changes in the mainstem rivers and tributaries that continue to affect the species through negative impacts to its habitat.
-Specific Start Printed Page 64865threats include inputs of sediments, siltation of stream substrates, turbidity, and inputs of dissolved solids.
-These threats, especially the inputs of dissolved solids and sedimentation, have had profound negative effects on Pearl darter populations and have been the primary factor in the species' decline.
-Existing regulatory mechanisms (e.g., the Clean Water Act) have provided for some improvements in water quality and habitat conditions across the species' range, but these laws and regulations have been inadequate in protecting the species' habitat (Factor D), as evidenced by the extirpation of the species within the Pearl River basin and the number of section 303(d) listed streams within the species' historical range.
-The Pearl darter's vulnerability to these threats is even greater due to its reduced range, fragmented populations, small population sizes, and low genetic diversity (Factor E).
-The effects of certain threats, particularly habitat degradation and loss, increase in magnitude when population size is small (Primack 2012, pp. 150-152).
+Anthropogenic activities, such as general land development, agriculture and silviculture, oil and gas development (especially when BMPs were not implemented during these activities), along with inadequate sewage treatment, uncontrolled stormwater runoff, pulp mill effluent, past gravel mining and resultant geomorphological changes, and construction of dams or sills, have all contributed to the degradation of stream habitats and water quality within this species' range (Factor A).
+These land use activities have led to chemical and physical changes in the main stem rivers and tributaries that continue to affect the species through negative impacts to its habitat.
+Specific water quality threats include inputs of sediments covering bottom stream substrates, increased turbidity, and inputs of dissolved solids.
+These threats, especially the inputs of dissolved solids, chemical-laden effluent, sedimentation, and geomorphic changes, have had profound negative effects on pearl darter populations, as demonstrated in the Pearl River basin, and have been the primary factor in the species' decline.
+Existing regulatory mechanisms (e.g., the Clean Water Act) have provided for some improvements in water quality and habitat conditions across the species' range, but these laws and regulations have been inadequate in protecting the species' habitat (Factor D), as evidenced by the extirpation of the species within the Pearl River basin and by the number of section 303(d) listed streams within the species' Start Printed Page 43894historical and current range.
+The pearl darter's vulnerability to these threats is even greater due to its reduced range, scattered locations of small populations, and low genetic diversity (Factor E).

 Available Conservation Measures

 Conservation measures provided to species listed as endangered or threatened species under the Act include recognition, recovery actions, requirements for Federal protection, and prohibitions against certain practices.
-Recognition through listing results in public awareness and conservation by Federal, State, Tribal, and local agencies, private organizations, and individuals.
-The Act encourages cooperation with the States and other countries and calls for recovery actions to be carried out for listed species.
-The protection required by Federal agencies Start Printed Page 64866and the prohibitions against certain activities are discussed, in part, below.
+Recognition through listing results in public awareness, and conservation by Federal, State, Tribal, and local agencies, private organizations, and individuals.
+The Act encourages cooperation with the States and requires that recovery actions be carried out for all listed species.
+The protection required by Federal agencies and the prohibitions against certain activities are discussed, in part, below.

 Recovery planning includes the development of a recovery outline shortly after a species is listed and preparation of a draft and final recovery plan.
 The recovery outline guides the immediate implementation of urgent recovery actions and describes the process to be used to develop a recovery plan.
 Revisions of the plan may be done to address continuing or new threats to the species, as new substantive information becomes available.
-The recovery plan also identifies recovery criteria for review of when a species may be ready for downlisting or delisting, and methods for monitoring recovery progress.
+The recovery plan identifies site-specific management actions that set a trigger for review of the five factors that control whether a species remains endangered or may be downlisted or delisted, and methods for monitoring recovery progress.
 Recovery plans also establish a framework for agencies to coordinate their recovery efforts and provide estimates of the cost of implementing recovery tasks.
 Recovery teams (composed of species experts, Federal and State agencies, nongovernmental organizations, and stakeholders) are often established to develop recovery plans.
-If the species is listed, the recovery outline, draft recovery plan, and the final recovery plan would be available on our Web site (http://www.fws.gov/endangered), or from our Mississippi Ecological Services Field Office (see FOR FURTHER INFORMATION CONTACT).
+When completed, the recovery outline, draft recovery plan, and the final recovery plan will be available on our Web site (http://www.fws.gov/endangered) or from our Mississippi Ecological Services Field Office (see FOR FURTHER INFORMATION CONTACT).

-Although the Pearl darter is only proposed for listing under the Act at this time, please let us know if you are interested in participating in conservation efforts for this species.
+Please let us know if you are interested in participating in recovery efforts for the pearl darter.
 Additionally, we invite you to submit any new information on this species whenever it becomes available and any information you may have for recovery planning purposes (see FOR FURTHER INFORMATION CONTACT).

-Federal agency actions within the species' habitat that may require conference or consultation or both as described in the preceding paragraph include management and any other landscape-altering activities on Federal lands administered by the U.S. Forest Service; issuance of section 404 Clean Water Act permits by the U.S. Army Corps of Engineers; construction and maintenance of gas and oil pipelines and power line rights-of-way by the Federal Energy Regulatory Commission; Environmental Protection Agency pesticide registration; and construction and maintenance of roads or highways by the Federal Highway Administration.
+Federal agency actions within the species' habitat that may require consultation as described in the preceding paragraph include actions on lands under ownership by the U.S. Army Corps of Engineers, the issuance of section 404 Clean Water Act permits by the U.S. Army Corps of Engineers, construction and maintenance of gas and oil pipelines and power line rights-of-way by the Federal Energy Regulatory Commission, Environmental Protection Agency pesticide registration, construction and maintenance of roads or highways by the Federal Highway Administration, and funding of various projects administered by the U.S. Department of Agriculture's Natural Resources Conservation Service and the Federal Emergency Management Agency.

 We may issue permits to carry out otherwise prohibited activities involving threatened wildlife under certain circumstances.
 Regulations governing permits are codified at 50 CFR 17.32.
 With regard to threatened wildlife, a permit may be issued for the following purposes: For scientific purposes, to enhance the propagation or survival of the species, and for incidental take in connection with otherwise lawful activities.
 There are also certain statutory exemptions from the prohibitions, which are found in sections 9 and 10 of the Act.

 It is our policy, as published in the Federal Register on July 1, 1994 (59 FR 34272), to identify to the maximum extent practicable at the time a species is listed, those activities that would or would not constitute a violation of section 9 of the Act.
-The intent of this policy is to increase public awareness of the effect of a proposed listing on proposed and ongoing activities within the range of the species proposed for listing.
-Based on the best available information, the following actions are unlikely to result in a violation of section 9, if these activities are carried out in accordance with existing regulations and permit requirements; this list is not comprehensive:
+The intent of this policy is to increase public awareness of the effect of a final listing on proposed and ongoing activities within the range of a listed species.
+Based on the best available information, the following actions are unlikely to result in a violation of section 9, if these activities are carried out in accordance with existing regulations, permit requirements, or certification programs; this list is not comprehensive:

-(1) Normal agricultural and silvicultural practices, including Start Printed Page 64867herbicide and pesticide use, which are carried out in accordance with existing regulations, permit and label requirements, and best management practices.
+(1) Normal agricultural and silvicultural practices, including herbicide and pesticide use, which are carried out in accordance with existing regulations, permit and label requirements, and certified best management practices (i.e., Sustainable Forestry Initiative, Forest Stewardship Council, and American Tree Farm System).

 (2) Normal residential and urban landscape activities, such as mowing, edging, fertilizing, etc.